Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting

-\myparagraph{HyperNeRF dataset} includes videos using two Pixel 3 phones rigidly mounted on a handheld capture rig.
-We train on all frames of four scenes (\texttt{3D Printer, Banana, Broom, Chicken}) at a resolution downsampled by a factor of two to $536 \times 960$.
-Due to memory constraints, D3DGS is trained on images further downsampled to a quarter of their original size.
+\myparagraph{HyperNeRF Dataset} includes videos captured using two phones rigidly mounted on a handheld rig.
+We train on all frames of four scenes (\texttt{3D Printer, Banana, Broom, Chicken}) at a resolution downsampled by half to $536 \times 960$.
+Due to memory constraints, D3DGS is trained on images downsampled by a quarter.

-\fref{fig:hypernerf} shows that the previous methods struggle to reconstruct fast-moving parts such as fingers and broom.
-Especially D3DGS deteriorates in \texttt{Broom}. \tref{tab:hypernerf} reports the average metrics across the test views of all scenes, computational and storage costs on \texttt{Broom} scene.
-The table shows that our method outperforms the reconstruction performance with previous methods along with compact model size and faster FPS.
+The table shows that our method outperforms the reconstruction performance with previous methods along with compact model size and faster FPS. \fref{fig:hypernerf} shows that previous methods struggle to reconstruct fast-moving parts such as fingers and broom.
+Especially D3DGS deteriorates in \texttt{Broom} scene. \tref{tab:hypernerf} reports the average metrics across the test views of all scenes, computational and storage costs on \texttt{Broom} scene.